joelfranke/obstacle-rest/README.md

 ```
 {
 	"bibNo" : 123, //(integer, mandatory) -- Bib NUMBER of the participant read from the scanned or manually entered code
-	"obstID" : 11, //integer, mandatory) -- Obstacle NUMBER being recorded; will be limited by total number of obstacles in database.
-	"tier" : "G2", //(string, mandatory) -- Obstacle tier (G1-G3) attempted set by the app user
-	"success" : true //(boolean, mandatory) -- BOOLEAN value recording whether the obstacle try was a success (true) or a failure (false)

-{
-	"bibNo" : 123, //(integer, mandatory) -- Bib NUMBER of the participant read from the scanned or manually entered code
 	"heat": "7:30 AM", //(string, optional) -- time of heat; a heat time might be assigned, or it might be blank.
 In the event the participant is running with a team, this is driven by the team heat time.
 	"firstName": "Joel", //(string, mandatory) -- First name of participant
     "lastName": "Franke", //(string, mandatory) -- Last name of participant
-    "email": "joelfranke@gmail.com",//(string, mandatory) -- email address of participant.
+    "email": "joelfranke@gmail.com",//(string, optional) -- email address of participant.
 No email validation takes place, must be unique.
 Email is used as the key lookup for a participant.
     "teamID": "Test Team",//(string, optional) -- Team name
     "gender": "M", //(string, optional) -- gender, "M" or "F" used, but no validation takes place.
     "age": 31 // (integer, optional) -- age